- General information

 - Start your first test!

 This section is dedicated to the current development version of Lubuntu.
-As with all Alpha and Beta milestones, they are not suitable for a production environment.
+As with all early milestones, they are not suitable for a production environment.

 Whenever you are testing, keep in mind these few notes:

 - The most important part of testing is to actually install the system and check how the installation process will work.
 This is very important.
-Also, if you have say Alpha 1 installed, it is less helpful to just upgrade it to Alpha 2 or Beta 1.
+Also, if you have an early milestone installed installed, it is less helpful to just upgrade.
 Please, do a fresh install.

 - Always make sure to check the hashes of the downloaded ISO as well as the media it's installed on.
 If either is off by a single bit, it can cause all sorts of inexplicable problems.